-8. Start out with aluminum, brass, and mild steel.
+8. Start out with wood, aluminum, brass, and plastic.
 Avoid stainless.

 Okay, the very next step involves making some cuts.
 Sorry if it seems like you had to do a lot before getting there, but I did say I wanted to tell you some things that will help you succeed and there’s quite a few things in that category!

 One more is to avoid difficult materials for your first cuts.
 Stick with aluminum, brass, or non-metals like plastics and wood.